Mark Melancon: San Diego Padres

 On February 18, 2021, Melancon signed a one-year contract worth $2 million with the San Diego Padres.
 He was named the Reliever of the Month in the National League for April 2021.
 He finished the 2021 season with an MLB-leading 39 saves in 45 opportunities.

 Arizona Diamondbacks

 On December 1, 2021, Melancon signed a two-year $14 million contract with a 2024 mutual option with the Arizona Diamondbacks.
+He made 62 appearances for the Diamondbacks in 2022, logging a 3–10 record and 4.66 ERA with 35 strikeouts and 18 saves in 56.0 innings pitched.

+Melancon received a platelet-rich plasma injection in his right shoulder after suffering a strain in spring training, and was later placed on the 60-day injured list on April 9, 2023, as the injury cost him the entire 2023 season.
+The Diamondbacks declined their side of the mutual option on November 5, making Melancon a free agent.

+Coaching career

+On October 8, 2024, Melancon was announced as the new pitching development coordinator for San Diego State.